andrejfsantos4/ImgEmbeddingComponent/README.md

 ## How to deploy the client
 In a terminal type `python test_client.py`

 This client was made both as an example and also to facilitate the use of this service.
-Inside the [python client](test/test_client.py) you'll find an example of how you can use it in your own code.
+Inside the [Python client](test/test_client.py) you'll find an example of how you can use it in your own code.